risk-first/website/menagerie/draft/oprisk_notes.md

 The point of this is that we _accept_ [Operational Risk](Operational-Risk) as we go.
 However, if opportunities rise to mitigate it, which don't leave us with a net risk increase elsewhere, we'll make those improvements.

+## Meeting Reality

+tbd.  diagram version 3.

+Mitigating [Security Risk]() is a trade-off.
+You can spent _a lot_ of time and effort on this, only to never face the

+secrets:  how to mitigate this

+## Effect / Impact

+Sometimes, it's possible to measure the impact of Operational Risks.
+For example, if a software system fails, and leaves customers unable to access it, this can have a measurable financial impact in lost revenues or damages.
+Car recall example tbd. - fight club

+Impact is usually proportional to some of the below variables:

+ - Number of customers affected.
+ - Number of transactions affected.
+ - Size of the transactions
+ - Length of time systems were affected.

+stuff that can go wrong in production

+changing stuff in production is harder than changing it in test, as you have to _migrate_.

+all the costs of breaking stuff, and damaging the running of the business.

+reputation damage
+(you only get one chance to make a first impression)

+ - You don't know all the ways the software will get used in production.
+ - Different browsers, versions of code, accessiblilty.

+- CAn you support all the users?
+IS there enough kit?
+WIll you know?

+Correlation
+	- Upgrades ( tell story of Research upgrade that went wrong because we were upgrading at the same time as an outage)
+      - Single points of failure.